fuzzymfx/fuzzymfx.github.io/content/current.md

 Meanwhile, I am also exploring esoteric programming languages and will be working on a brainfuck interpreter.

 With a few days left in Bhubaneswar, I decided to gift [Smruti](https://smrutidash.com) a domain( smrutidash.com ) and build her portfolio website which she had been trying to build for a couple of months now.
-I got the domain from Porkbun and looked for open-source portfolios until I stumbled upon [this one](https://seyi.dev/); a simple portfolio website build using HTML, Locomotive Scroll, gsap, and SCSS.
+I got the domain from Porkbun and looked for open-source portfolios until I stumbled upon [this one](https://seyi.dev/); a simple portfolio website built using HTML, Locomotive Scroll, gsap, and SCSS.

 Dev: